erikbra/azure-devops-docker-agent/README.md

 ## Running the image
-Use the included `docker-compose.yml` if you wish, and just write `docker-compose up`.
+Use the included `docker-compose.yml` if you wish, and just write `docker-compose up -d`.

 Or, you can use just Docker, and run it manually: